spatialos/gdk-for-unity/docs/projects/blank/tutorial/0/project-walkthrough.md

 ## Configurations

-At the root of the project you’ll find two launch configurations; one for local deployments and one for cloud deployments.
+At the root of the project you’ll find two launch configurations:

+* `default_launch.json` for local deployments.
+* `cloud_launch.json` for cloud deployments.

 ```text